-- 6.1 The clinical community have become increasingly aware of the need to define and understand their activities, particularly in relation to national standards and in comparison with other renal centres. - 6.2 In 2013, the Registry Committee was disbanded and the UKRR is now run by a guiding coalition and therefore by colleagues with similar concerns and experience. - 6.3 The Renal Standards documents are designed to give a basis for centre structure and performance, as well as patient-based elements such as case mix and outcomes.
+- 6.1 The clinical community have become increasingly aware of the need to define and understand their activities, particularly in relation to national standards and in comparison with other renal centres. - 6.2 The UKRR is run by a Committee of the Renal Association and therefore by colleagues with similar concerns and experience.
+The governance structure of the Registry will be reviewed by the Renal Association in 2013, this review will incorporate the structure and function of the Committee. - 6.3 The Renal Standards documents are designed to give a basis for centre structure and performance, as well as patient-based elements such as case mix and outcomes.
 It is anticipated that Standards will become increasingly based on research evidence. - 6.4 The UKRR data are available to allow the comparative review of many elements of renal centre practice.
 Centre data are presented to allow a contrast of individual centre activity and results against national aggregated data.
-Sophisticated analyses of patient survival for example, are a unique resource to exclude any anomalies of performance and standardise for centre caseload, etc. - 6.5 Reports of demographic and treatment variables are available to the participating centres for distribution to Trusts, Health Authorities and Commissioners, as well as renal networks, as required and agreed with the centre.
-Reports should facilitate discussion between clinicians, Trust officers and commissioners. - 6.6 The Registry welcome suggestions for topics of national audit or research that colleagues feel are
+Sophisticated analyses of patient survival for example, are a unique resource to exclude any anomalies of performance and standardise for centre caseload, etc.

-- of sufficiently widespread interest for the UKRR to undertake - 6.7 The database has been designed to provide research facilities and for future participation in national and international trials.
+- 6.5 Reports of demographic and treatment variables are available to the participating centres for distribution to Trusts, PCTs, Strategic Health Authorities and Commissioners, as well as renal networks, as required and agreed with the centre.
+Reports should facilitate discussion between clinicians, Trust officers and commissioners. - 6.6 The Registry welcome suggestions for topics of national audit or research that colleagues feel are of sufficiently widespread interest for the UKRR to undertake. - 6.7 The database has been designed to provide research facilities and for future participation in national and international trials.
 Members of the Renal Association and other interested parties are welcome to apply to the Registry Study Groups to conduct local or national audit and research using the database.
 All such projects will need the agreement of the Registry Study Groups and any costs involved may need to be met by the applicants. - 6.8 These facilities will be sustainable only through cooperation between nephrologists and the UKRR.
-There is a need for high-quality and comprehensive data entry at source. - 6.9 Centres will need to develop an 'annual informatics plan', to review the maintenance and improvement of data collection, organisation and returns to the UKRR.
+There is a need for high-quality and comprehensive data entry at source., - 6.9 Centres will need to develop an 'annual informatics plan', to review the maintenance and improvement of data collection organisation and returns to the UKRR.
 This will help maintain the accuracy, timeliness and completeness of clinical data and also in parallel, support the career development of informatics staff.